alercah/rado/design.md

 1. A separate description of an event as a concept distinct from an item is not required.
 They can simply be represented as items; possibly non-randomized ones.
-1. After experimentation, I've decided that it does not make sense to allow multiple items at a single location, in the context of the current thinking around nodes and locations; a single item simplifies things somewhat and in practice most existing randomizers treat things as distinct; failing to distinguish between, say, left and right items in a room would likely be seen by many as a regression in comparison.
+1. ~~After experimentation, I've decided that it does not make sense to allow multiple items at a single location, in the context of the current thinking around nodes and locations; a single item simplifies things somewhat and in practice most existing randomizers treat things as distinct; failing to distinguish between, say, left and right items in a room would likely be seen by many as a regression in comparison.~~ Revised: this is now permitted as locations are not treated specially.
+It is up to the randomizer author how to handle this.

 ## Choice of Language